Biden blasts 'extreme' GOP in Labor Day battleground trips

 “We’re really excited about the president speaking directly to workers about, if he had the opportunity, he’d join a union,” Henry said.
 She added: “This president has signaled which side he’s on.
 And he’s on the side of working people.
 And that matters hugely.”

-In Pennsylvania, Biden was delivering remarks outside a union hall.
-He didn't march in nearby Pittsburgh’s Labor Day parade, which is among the nation’s largest, despite attending the 2015 installment as vice president and returning in 2018.
-Both times, Biden, now 79, faced questions about whether he’d run for president in coming elections — which he opted against in 2016 before winning the White House in 2020.
+Referencing Trump's persistent, false claims of fraud in the 2020 presidential election, Biden said, “You can’t love the country and say how much you love it when you only accept one of two outcomes of an election: Either you won or you were cheated.”

-This year, the oldest president in U.S. history has faced speculation about if he’ll seek a second term in 2024 — though he’s insisted that’s his intention, and the pressure has dissipated some in recent weeks after a string of policy and political successes for Biden and his party.
+There is no evidence of any widespread fraud in the 2020 vote.
+Judges, including ones appointed by Trump, dismissed dozens of lawsuits filed after the election, and Trump’s own attorney general called the claims bogus.

-Still, both perennial presidential battleground states Biden visited Monday may provide key measures of Democrats’ strength before this November and 2024.
+Both of the perennial presidential battleground states Biden visited may provide key measures of Democrats’ strength before November.
 With inflation still raging and the president’s approval ratings slightly better but remaining low, how much Biden can help his party in top races — and how much candidates want him to try — remains to be seen.

 That was on display in Milwaukee, where Democratic Lt.
 Gov. Mandela Barnes is trying to unseat incumbent Johnson, but didn't appear with Biden.